nvimpel/chipwhisperer/docs/source/Capture/ChipWhisperer-Lite.md

   - JP4 is the "RESET" net for the SAM3U processor.

   - JP2 causes the SAM3U processor flash memory to be erased.
 When the chip is erased a rom-resident bootloader takes over.
-See section XXXXX for bootloader details.
+See section TODO for bootloader details.
   - JP5 selects the IO voltage for the FPGA bank which connects to the 20-pin target.
 By default SJ6 selects this to be 3.3V.
 It is not recommended to change this, as it is easy to damage the FPGA by